thanos-io/thanos/docs/components/bucket.md

       --objstore-backup.config=<bucket.config-yaml>
                            Alternative to 'objstore-backup.config-file' flag.
                            Object store-backup configuration in YAML.
-  -r, --repair             attempt to repair blocks for which issues were
+  -r, --repair             Attempt to repair blocks for which issues were
                            detected
   -i, --issues=index_issue... ...
                            Issues to verify (and optionally repair).
 Possible